abmmhasan/test/docs/di/usage.rst

 Container will look for any method registered with ``registerMethod()`` & will resolve it.
 Even if it is not registered, container still may resolve some method, check the container lifecycle for details.

+register parameter in a method (also is default method to resolve for that class)

 .. code:: php
-    :caption: register parameter in a method (also is default method to resolve for that class)
-    :name: registerMethod.example

     $container->registerMethod('GithubProfile', 'aMethod', [
         'user' => 'some value'